ejmahler/SplineLibrary/README.md

     * The first derivative is called the "tangent" - this is how quickly and in what direction the interpolated position is changing, per T
     * The second derivative is called the "curvature" - this is how quickly and in what direction the interpolated tangent is changing, per T
 * Compute the inverse of the spline
-    * Given a data point that may or may not be on the spline, what T value brings the spline closest to that data point?
+    * Given a data point (not necessarily on the spline, or even close to it), what T value brings the spline closest to that data point?
     * Create a SplineInverter object and call either its findClosestFast or findClosestPrecise method

 Project Layout